 In fact, to give you an idea of how common outsourcing has become, take a look at this.
 Just a few months ago, industry analyst firm IDC Canada estimated that over 50 per cent of Canadian companies are now outsourcing 10 per cent of their application and infrastructure support jobs.

 As you read this blog, countless Canadian companies are outsourcing some job or other, perhaps a software development project in which the contracted company has particular expertise.
 Or, maybe a company has hired a ‘third-party’ recruiter for a specified period.
-In such a cases, both firms stand to benefit from the transaction, and the actual job isn’t accomplished by an army of minimum-wage workers chained to their desks for 18 hours a day in a warehouse in Vaughan.
+In such a cases, both firms stand to benefit from the transaction, and the actual job isn’t accomplished by an army of minimum-wage workers in a warehouse in Vaughan.

 Well, at least I hope not.